-IT IS THE POLICY of the University of Virginia (UVA) to follow all applicable state and federal reporting laws, including the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-The Assistant Vice President for Clery Compliance makes an annual request for statistics to local law enforcement, other organizations and agencies, including the Sexual Assault Resource Agency (SARA) and the Department of Alcoholic Beverage Control, and campus security authorities, including the Office of the Dean of Students, Office for Equal Opportunity and Civil Rights (EOCR) and other departments and organizations designated with significant responsibilities for students, employees, and University activities.
-The University compiles this information in the Annual Fire Safety and Security Report (AFSSR).
+IT IS THE POLICY of the University of Virginia This report contains information on policies and (UVA) to follow all applicable state and federal programs for the 2023-2024 academic year.
+This reporting laws, including the Jeanne Clery report contains three years of crime statistics Disclosure of Campus Security Policy and (calendar years 2022, 2021, and 2020) related to Campus Crime Statistics Act.
+The Assistant Vice incidents that occurred on the University President for Clery Compliance makes an annual Grounds and campuses, in certain off-Grounds request for statistics to local law enforcement, buildings or property owned or controlled by the other organizations and agencies, including the University of Virginia, and on public property Sexual Assault Resource Agency (SARA) and immediately adjacent to and accessible to the Department of Alcoholic Beverage Control, Grounds.
+The AFSSR also contains institutional and campus security authorities, including the policies concerning University security, such as Office of the Dean of Students, Office for Equal policies concerning sexual assault, safety, and Opportunity and Civil Rights (EOCR) and other crime prevention information.
+All policies and departments and organizations designated with policy statements within this document apply to significant responsibilities for and University activities. employees, The University compiles this information in the Annual Vice President for Clery Compliance notifies Fire Safety and Security Report (AFSSR).